-The Environment Act, 1995 provides the statutory bases for consultation and liaison with respect to local air quality management.
+The Environment Act, 1995 as amended by the Environment Act 2021 provides the statutory bases for consultation and liaison with respect to local air quality management.
 Defra and the Devolved Administrations expect local authorities to continue to work closely with other local authorities, agencies, businesses and the local community to improve local air quality.

 Examples of consultation initiatives from around the UK are provided below.
 Examples include contact details, the aim or purpose of the event(s), a brief description of the event(s) including techniques used, people involved, how these were selected and contacted, whether consultants and/or in-house expertise were used, whether this was a stand-alone event or part of a process, an estimate of the resources used (financial, officers, time) and a discussion of the pitfalls to be avoided if the event were to be replicated.

-Further information on air quality management consultation can be found in Chapter 6 of the Policy Guidance (LAQM.PG16).
+Further information on air quality management consultation can be found in Chapter 6 of the Policy Guidance (LAQM.PG22).

 Aylesbury Vale District Council

 Aylesbury Vale District Council has installed an electronic display inside the studios of the local radio station Mix 96.
 Bulletins are broadcast four times a day, and when pollution reaches medium or high levels, the message includes advice on health protection from the local health authority.

 Contact: Environmental Health.

 Bristol City Council